-Limited to 8 participants to assure more hands-on and printing.
+Limited to 4 participants to assure more hands-on and printing. – ONLY 1 space available

 Platinum-Palladium printing has always been one of photography’s most loved looks.
 Historically it had been limited in size by the original negative and demanding to print.
 Even recent attempts to make the process less complicated using digital inkjet negatives have left many frustrated by how often they require a new Photoshop curve to produce the best print.
 Not anymore.

-With Piezography developing an entirely new QTR profile system specifically for creating digital negatives the process has never been more reliable and repeatable adding far longer tonal range and contrast – as if platinum-palladium prints weren’t already stunning.
+With Piezography developing an entirely new profiling system specifically for creating digital negatives the process has never been more reliable and repeatable, adding far longer tonal range and contrast – as if platinum-palladium prints weren’t already stunning.
 I find myself in love again with platinum-palladium printing.
 Moving efficiently from image refinements to a reliable negative system to repeatable prints platinum-palladium printing has entered a new era.
 It turned the way I see my own work on fire.